seanhatton/repronim.org/content/resources/tools/nipoppy/_index.md

 ### Requisite knowledge to use

-Command line familiarity, some python experience if one wants to extend the ecosystem to new processings.
+- Command line familiarity

 ### Requisite technical requirements

-- list of subjects to be processed,
-- collection of dicoms or nifti, relies on heudiconv
+- Python or conda
-- depends on python and containers
+- Docker

 ### Links